tigergraph/ecosys/demos/guru_scripts/docker/tutorial/4.x/README.md

 ```

 A typical GSQL query follows a top-down sequence of query blocks.
 Each query block generates a vertex set, which can be used by subsequent query blocks to drive pattern matching.
 For example,
+the query a5 below achieve query composition via tgtAccnts vertex set variable, where the first SELECT query block compute this variable, and the second SELECT query block uses the variable in its `FROM` clause.

 ```sql
 USE GRAPH financialGraph